 Ohio continues to climb in several annual state business rankings

-Matt Waldo, senior manager of research and analysis, JobsOhio
+Matt Waldo, director of research, JobsOhio

 Rankings continue to support why Ohio is a great state for business.
 While there are different and varied factors that contribute to each ranking, there are consistencies that support why Ohio is higher on lists than it has been in previous years.
 Matt Waldo explores the areas where Ohio has improved as well as where Ohio’s opportunities remain.